Build trust

 Get professional responses in seconds, not minutes.

-Most hosts don't realize that your review responses are public forever—and future guests read them before booking.
+Most hosts don't realize that your review responses are public forever — and future guests read them before booking.
 When someone leaves a 3-star review complaining about noise, your response is your chance to show prospective guests how you handle problems.
 A professional reply can actually increase bookings.

 Airbnb's algorithm also tracks response rate to reviews.
-Hosts who respond to 80%+ of reviews get a slight ranking boost in search results compared to hosts who never respond.
+Hosts who respond to 80%+ of reviews get a slight ranking boost compared to hosts who never respond.
 You don't have to respond to every 5-star "Great stay!" but you should respond to reviews that mention specific feedback (positive or negative).

 Always respond to: